vblancoOR/autocatatalyticsubnetworks/README.md

 Requirements:

-- pandas: to export results to excel files and handle data frames
+- *pandas*: to export results to excel files and handle data frames
-- numpy: to manipulate matrices
+- *numpy*: to manipulate matrices
-- gurobipy: for solving the optimization problems (it can be downloaded and installed from www.gurobi.com)
+- *gurobipy*: for solving the optimization problems (it can be downloaded and installed from www.gurobi.com)

 Functions: